mcclaskc/cs2270reviews/final_exam/README.md

 =========================================
 *With Chris McClaskey and Peter Klipfel*

+**More questions will be added throughout the day up until the Review Session.
+Surprisingly enough, us fellows have final exams too :D Full answers will be posted after the review session**

-I (Chris) will be in the csel from 7am until your midterm if anyone wants to come in and talk or ask questions.
+I (Chris) will be in the csel from 7am Wednesday until your midterm if anyone wants to come in and talk or ask questions.
 I will also do my best to answer any questions over email:
 christopher.m.mcclaskey@gmail.com